 Fleet electrification is the process of replacing traditional gasoline or diesel vehicles with electric vehicles.
 This is better for the environment, while ushering in significant fuel efficiency savings for the business.

 Vehicle electrification has increased in recent years, due in part to state and federal regulatory efforts alongside advances in technology.
-The upfront cost to upgrade is definitely expensive, and it also requires new training and adjustments to fleet management software.
+The change to electric will require you to deliver new training and make adjustments to your fleet management software.

 What Is Fleet Electrification and How Does It Work?